dylanwglenn/pubSEM/readme.md

-# pubSEM -- Publication-Ready Path Diagrams in R
+# pubSEM: Publication-Ready Path Diagrams in R

 pubSEM is a tool designed for the easy creation of publication-ready path diagrams.
 The tool is still in its (very) early stages.
 See the roadmap below for future plans.